elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 Since we assigned the current player's session to be the `current_user` inside our `PlayerAuthController`, we can use that to determine whether a visitor to our site is signed in.
-If they are, we'll just return the connection and allow them to continue, otherwise if they're attempting to access a restricted resource, we'll display a message and redirect them back to the **New Player** page.
+If they are, we'll just return the connection and allow them to continue.
+Otherwise, if they're attempting to access a restricted resource, we'll display a message and redirect them back to the **New Player** page.